If you are wondering why I'm asking this question, it’s because I am a Christian and it matters to me.

 If modern Jews are neither Israelites nor Hebrews, then they are not God’s chosen people and have a fairly flimsy claim to the geographical region now known as Israel (which was created in 1948 by—mostly—the British Empire).

-Jesus, of course, was both an Israelite and a Hebrew who lambasted many Judeans (like the Pharisees, who were Edomites) for their non-Hebrew lifestyles and beliefs, part of which was pagan and Talmudic, adopted during the Babylonian exile.
+Jesus, of course, was both an Israelite and a Hebrew who lambasted many Judeans (including some of the Pharisees) for their non-Hebrew lifestyles and beliefs, part of which was pagan, and part of which was the oral tradition that later crystallised into the written Talmud (compiled centuries after the Babylonian exile).

-Jesus referred to this as the tradition of the elders:
+Jesus referred to this oral tradition as the "tradition of the elders".

 Then there came to יהושע scribes and Pharisees from Yerushalayim, saying,